Scanner to Scanner Alignment

 Tutorial

-Before any alignment we must immutably choose one scanner to be the reference scanner.
+Before aligning the scanners, we must immutably choose one scanner to be the reference scanner.
 This should be the imaging path of the microscope.
 Select this scanner from the configuration menu.

 Note